top of page

 As always, the story leaves me disappointed.
 And once again, I find myself reflecting on all the mistakes Blizzard has made with their Big Bad Evil Guy (BBEG) choices.

 Let’s take a trip back to Mists of Pandaria, when Garrosh Hellscream took over as Warchief in Thrall’s absence and subsequently went mad with power.
-At the time, it was a compelling story—one of hubris, ambition, and the corruption of a leader.
+At the time, it was an interesting story of hubris and corruption.
 But since then, Blizzard has used it as a crutch, recycling the "evil Horde leader" trope to the point of exhaustion.
-And in doing so, they’ve completely eroded any hope for the Horde’s redemption.
+And, in doing so, they’ve completely eroded any hope for the Horde’s redemption.

-Enter Sylvanas Windrunner.
-A character so rich in lore, so beloved, and so terrifyingly powerful that she should have been one of the greatest forces in the franchise.
+Next was Sylvanas Windrunner.
+The Dark Lady was a character so rich in lore, so beloved, and so powerful that she should have been one of the greatest forces in the franchise.
 But instead, Blizzard shoved her down the same villainous path as Garrosh—only this time, it didn’t even make sense.

 Sylvanas in armor with skull motifs, red eyes, and a hood stands in a battlefield.
 Background shows ruins and smoke.
 Intense mood.